 Tamil Nadu Travel Advisory During Covid-19

-According to the Unlock 6.0 guidelines issued by the state department, the continued effort to resume tourist operations is ongoing while prioritizing the health of travelers and residents.
+Tamil Nadu travel rules are issued in the best interests of the travellers who are willing to travel with their family considering their safety.
+According to the Unlock 6.0 guidelines issued by the state department, the continued effort to resume tourist operations is ongoing while prioritizing the health of travellers and residents.
 From cinemas to amusement parks, most attractions in the state are operating limited capacity and hours to make sure that the visitors can enjoy their excursions safely.
 Find all the latest travel advisory issued by the state government in this post-covid travel guide to Tamil Nadu under the new stage of reopening:

 - Passengers entering the border from any other state/UT must undergo 14-days of home quarantine.

 - If the individual develops fever, cough, breathlessness, they must visit the nearest health facility to report their condition and seek treatment.

 - Passengers undertaking business trips and returning within 72 hours are exempted from quarantine.
 In such cases, the individual must have a valid return document.

 - All passengers travelling to Tamil Nadu shall be required to register on the state website and obtain an auto-generated TN e-pass.